arifulhaqueuc/python-multithreading-examples/README.md

 #### Functional Description
-All the following files are avilable in the 'app' directory.
+All the following files are avilable in the 'script' directory.
 <br /> *Please note that this description section may not be fully updated as of today as I update this section once a week.
 You might find more scripts in the acctual application directory.
 Each script has a concise in-script description of the program.*

 | File Name | Difficulty Devel | Description |